 - Aren’t you losing focus (buying the tables, drilling the holes)?

 This would be enough you might say, but the charm of all this is in hanging the canvas on the wall and the first thing that would pop into mind would be “WE did this!”.

 Being part of a small team means having a better connection to each one of its members.
 Having this contact, things are flowing smoothly and creative solutions come naturally.

 We’re getting a better-coordinated system through much less traditional management.
 Anyone can do what he knows best, and we all get the most out of each member.

-In contrast with a large company (or a team), a small one has the advantage of quicker and better collaboration, the lack of rules for the sake of bureaucracy, and, most importantly, the freedom to choose your own path and make the most of your strengths.
+In contrast with a large company (or a team), a small one has the advantage of collaborating quicker and better, diluting the lack of rules for the sake of bureaucracy, and, most importantly, you have the freedom to choose your own path and make the most out of your strengths.

 A small team will appreciate you and your passions, it will encourage you to constantly improve yourself and, consequentially, your work.